JG8203/bioinfo_intro_dlsu/chapters/basic_mol_bio/central_dogma.md

 Source: ??
 ```

-## Flow of informatino in a eukaryotic cell
+## Flow of information in a eukaryotic cell
 Although the idea remains the same for eukaryotic cells, which is to pass the information from DNA to proteins,
 the process is a tad more complicated.